 What is considered off-campus?

-Students not living in campus housing are considered off-campus.
+Students not living University-managed housing are considered off-campus.
 For the purposes of the Census, the following complexes are also considered off-campus:

 - The Clubhouse